gruntwork-io/docs/_docs-sources/foundations/ci-cd/pipelines.md

 :::note

-The AWS IAM Role for the management account account must have permissions to provision new AWS Accounts (via AWS Control Tower) and assume a role in all child accounts.
+The AWS IAM Role for the management account must have permissions to provision new AWS Accounts (via AWS Control Tower) and assume a role in all child accounts.

 :::